LHCb-Cincinnati/software/LHCb/Gauss_MadGraph.md

 ```
 cd MadgraphData
 git checkout -b ${USER}/<event type>
+cd ..
+./build.${CMTCONFIG}/run bash
 ```
+The last command above will fail, but it is necessary.
 Create the gridpacks with the following command, where 70000000.py is your new event number.
 ```
 source MadgraphData/cmt/gridpack.sh $APPCONFIGOPTS/Gauss/Beam6500GeV-md100-2016-nu1.6.py ../Gen/DecFiles/options/70000000.py